apdavison/homepage/content/notes/typesetting-comp-neuro.rst

 Conclusion
 ----------

-In summary, please typeset your subscripts and quantities properly, it will soothe my pedantic brain and make it much easier to focus on what actually matters, the content of what you have to say!
+In summary, please typeset your subscripts and quantities properly.
+It will soothe my pedantic brain and make it much easier for me to focus on what really matters, the content of what you have to say!

 .. _`Please Make A Note blog`: http://pleasemakeanote.blogspot.com/2010/07/italics-in-math-equations.html